cake-contrib/Cake.Incubator/Readme.md

 ```

 When the cake script is run, this will download the latest version of the `Cake.Extensions` nuget package and will now be available to use inside of the script.

+### Contributions

+Feel free to submit your PR's with your handy aliases or extensions.
+The only requirement is that they do not introduce additional dependencies to the package.